Anne Liu Kellor

 “Anne Liu Kellor's CNF manuscript cohort transformed me.
 Where I had little confidence in my voice and story, my writing self emerged into an emboldened extension of my life's purpose, equipped with an invaluable set of tools, practices, and relationships to inspire me.
 Every step of the cohort journey I felt held, valued, and improved by the compassionate and insightful leadership of Anne and my colleagues.
 Through this cohort, I am changed.” – Alayna Erhart

-For more student and client testimonials, as well as frequently asked questions, look here.
+For more student and client testimonials, and frequently asked questions, see below.

 What students are saying